jpmml/jpmml-mlflow/README.md

 Apache Spark is poorly interoperable with Python artifacts.
 The default approach is to turn the Python function flavor of a model artifact into a Python UDF using the `mlflow.pyfunc.spark_udf()` utility function.
-However, scoring Spark DataFrame data with Python UDF is a high friction operation, because the data needs to be serialized to pass it from one environment to another.
+However, scoring Spark DataFrame data with Python UDF is a high friction operation, because the data needs to be re-serialized to pass it from one environment to another.

 The `jpmml_mlflow.evaluator-spark` module provides a compelling alternative to that.
 The PMML flavor of a model artifact is loaded into a JPMML-Evaluator artifact, which is then wrapped into an Apache Spark transformer.
 This transformer scores Spark DataFrame data natively on executors via `mapPartitions`.
-There is no JVM process boundary, no data serialization overhead, much less any cluster-side ML framework dependencies.
+There is no JVM process boundary, no data serialization overhead, let alone any cluster-side ML framework configuration or dependencies.

 Loading a logged model: